k1ndessforever/karuna/README.md

-# 🐾 Karuna — करुणा
+🐾 Karuna करुणा

-> *"We don't beg for sympathy — it's within us."*
+> *"We don't beg for sympathy it's within us."*

-An open-source, privacy-first animal welfare platform for rural India.
+An open-source, privacy-first animal welfare platform for everybody.
 Built for the voiceless.
 Run by the compassionate.
 Owned by no one.

 ---

-## What is this?
+What is this?

 Karuna connects people who care about stray and wild animals —
 enabling real-time rescue coordination, adoption listing, feeding spot mapping,